Relative Ding Stability and an Obstruction to the Existence of Mabuchi Solitons: Relative D-semistability implies

-The proof is by constructing a specific $T$-equivariant test-configuration, the deformation to normal cone.
-Firstly we choose the center of blowups. \begin{prop} There exists a point $z_{*}\in M$ fixed by $T$ and attains the maximum value of $\theta$, i.e. $\vartheta(M)$. \end{prop}
+The proof is by constructing a specific $T$-equivariant test-configuration: the deformation to normal cone.
+This kind of test-configurations have been systematically studied in \cite{Ross-Thomas}.
+First we need to choose the center of blowing-up.